-- Nine out of ten children who have been abused or neglected at a young age will develop a mental health problem by the age of 18.
+- 9 out of 10 children who have been abused or neglected at a young age currently develop a mental health problem by the age of 18.

 - 65% of young people who have a mental health need are not currently receiving any statutory service support.

-NYAS’ Looked After Minds campaign is calling for the Governments in England and Wales to take urgent action to prioritise the mental health and wellbeing of care-experienced children and young people.
+NYAS’ Looked After Minds campaign is calling on the Governments in England and Wales to take urgent action which prioritises the mental health and wellbeing of care-experienced children and young people.

-NYAS Cymru recommended to Welsh Government that they ‘pause’ all transitions from CAMHS during the COVID-19 pandemic.
-This was agreed, and correspondence was sent from Welsh Government to Local Health Boards.
-We felt that this transition is a risky and sometimes mismanaged period even in normal times, and are delighted that this policy decision will protect mental health and could save lives.
+In Wales, NYAS Cymru recommended to the Welsh Government that they ‘pause’ all transitions from CAMHS to adult mental health support during the COVID-19 pandemic.
+This was agreed, and correspondence was sent from the Welsh Government to Local Health Boards.

-- All children and young people have the right to have their voices heard in decisions made about them, including when understanding and navigating mental health services.
+- All children and young people have the right to have their voices heard in decisions made about them.
+This includes understanding and navigating mental health services.

-- When care-experienced children grow up, they continue to deserve the best possible protection and support for their mental health and wellbeing.
+- When care-experienced children transition into adulthood, they still deserve the best possible protection and support for their mental health and wellbeing.

 - Every opportunity must be taken to address and minimise the impact of traumatic experiences on the mental health and wellbeing of care-experienced children and young people.

 - Everyone must have the opportunity to enjoy their childhood, not just survive it.
 We must build resilient networks and strive to enable positive experiences for care-experienced children and young people.

 The report includes a selection of recommendations for improved mental health support for young people with care experience.
 NYAS’ message to all care-experienced people is that the Looked After Minds campaign hears you, and we will not stop working together to battle the failing mental health system, and improve national mental health and wellbeing policies.Read the Looked After Minds Report